AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/using-kick-starts/export-data-from-wf-via-kick-starts.md

    The only exception is the **Access Levels** object.
 The Access Levels data sheet that is included in an export is provided for reference purposes only.
 It allows you to assign an access level to a new user account by ID.

-   For more information about importing data into Workfront via kick-starts, see [Import data into Adobe Workfront via a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md)The following is a list of all objects that can be exported through kick-starts:
+   For more information about importing data into Workfront via kick-starts, see [Import data into Adobe Workfront using a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md)The following is a list of all objects that can be exported through kick-starts:

    <table cellspacing="15">
     <col>